 Man’s Search for Meaning – Viktor E. Frankl (1946)

-Viktor E. Frankl was an Austrian Jewish neurologist who survived 4 different Nazi concentration camps between 1942 and 1945.
+Viktor E. Frankl was an Austrian Jewish neurologist who survived four different Nazi concentration camps between 1942 and 1945.

-Frankl’s 1946 memoir Man’s Search for Meaning chronicles his time in captivity, notably at Auschwitz.
+The famous 1946 memoir Man’s Search for Meaning chronicles his time in captivity – notably at Auschwitz.
 It also examines prisoners’ reactions to the horrors of Nazi death camps.

-The book is split into 2 parts.
-The first part recounts Frankl’s experiences while the second part outlines his theories on the meaning of life and humanity.
+Frankl split his book into two parts.
+The first recounts his experiences, while the second outlines his theories on the meaning of life and humanity.

 Whether it’s your friends, deceased loved ones, or a higher power, the one who is looking down doesn’t want to be disappointed.